28 Apr

 6. True Faith

-‘True Faith’ is the song that The Guardian ranked as the best New Order song, though in my personal list it lands at number six.
-The track was written alongside its B-side, ‘1963’, during an intense 10-day studio session with producer Stephen Hague for the band’s compilation album ‘Substance 1987’.
-Bernard Sumner had been challenged to write a hit single, and the result was a song that perfectly balanced New Order’s electronic club sensibilities with their rock roots.
+‘True Faith’ is the track that The Guardian famously ranked as the greatest New Order song; however, on my personal list, it ranks sixth.
+The song was written alongside its B-side, ‘1963’, during an intense 10-day studio session with producer Stephen Hague for the band’s iconic compilation album, ‘Substance 1987’.
+Bernard Sumner had been explicitly challenged to write a hit single: the result was a composition that perfectly balanced New Order’s electronic club sensibilities with their post-punk rock roots.

-Blending shimmering synths, propulsive drum programming, and Peter Hook’s signature melodic basslines, ‘True Faith’ captures the euphoric yet melancholic tension that defines so much of New Order’s work.
-Lyrically, Sumner navigates themes of desire, self-reflection, and the passage of time with his usual understated sophistication, making the song feel both personal and universally relatable.
+Blending shimmering synths, propulsive drum programming, and Peter Hook’s signature melodic basslines, ‘True Faith’ captures the euphoric yet melancholic tension that defines the band's finest work.
+Lyrically, Sumner navigates themes of desire, self-reflection, and the passage of time with his usual understated sophistication, making the song feel both deeply personal and universally relatable.
+The track was further immortalised by its surreal, award-winning music video directed by Philippe Decouflé, which featured colourful, costumed dancers and cemented the song's place in the MTV era.

-Released as a single in 1987, ‘True Faith’ became one of New Order’s most commercially successful tracks, peaking at number 4 on the UK Singles Chart and remaining a staple of their live performances.
-Its enduring popularity lies in its seamless fusion of dancefloor energy and emotional depth, showcasing the band at the height of their creative powers and proving why it remains a defining moment in the history of 1980s British synth pop.
+Released as a single in 1987, ‘True Faith’ became one of New Order’s most commercially successful tracks, peaking at number 4 on the UK Singles Chart and remaining a permanent staple of their live performances.
+Its enduring popularity lies in its seamless fusion of dancefloor energy and emotional depth: it showcases the band at the height of their creative powers and remains a defining pillar of 1980s British synth-pop.

 5. Ceremony